carolysg/breweries/README.md

 ![Pipeline of this project](images/01_pipeline.png)

 The ETL process begins by extracting data from an external API, storing it in three stages (bronze, silver, and gold), and finally loading it into a PostgreSQL database.
 Apache Airflow orchestrates the entire pipeline, managing the flow from extraction to transformation and loading.

 - API: The data is fetched from an external source using requests in a Python script.
 - Bronze: Raw data is saved in JSON format.
 More details [here](docs/bronze_data.md).
 - Silver: Transformed data is stored.
 More details [here](docs/silver_data.md).
 - Gold: Aggregated and final data is stored here.
 It's an aggregated table with the quantity of breweries per type and location.
 More details [here](docs/gold_data.md).
 - Postgres: The aggregated data is loaded into the PostgreSQL database for further use.
 More details [here](docs/postgres_data.md).

+To ensure the reliability of the pipeline, monitoring and alerting mechanisms have been implemented.
+Logging is integrated throughout the process to track successes and failures, while error handling captures any issues during data extraction, transformation, or loading.

 The project structure is organized as follows: